-If you have practiced your licks, put in your hours, but still want to spice up your playing, effects pedals are a great place to start.
+If you have practiced your licks, and put in your hours, but still want to spice up your playing, effects pedals are a great place to start.
 There are thousands of different pedals, ranging from distortion pedals to wah pedals, and everything in between.

 There are pedals that can raise the pitch of a note, and pedals that can make that note bounce.
 With all of these choices, how do you pick the pedals best for your playing?
 With our help, of course.

 Before we get into pedals, there is something you should take into consideration.
 Pedals should not be used to cover up blemishes or hide sloppy playing.
-Many guitarists think that instead of practicing, they can just buy a wah pedal or enough effects pedals in general to cover up their playing.
+Many guitarists think that instead of practicing, they can just buy a wah pedal or enough effects pedals, in general, to cover up their playing.

 This isn’t what effects pedals are meant for.

 Effects pedals are meant to supplement your playing, to give it a creative edge.
 Of course, to bring your guitar effects to its full potential, you need to understand how to use and connect guitar effects.
 This means that you will still need to practice hard and put in your hours of dedication to achieve a skill level worthy of the techniques you wish to employ with or without said pedals.

 So now let’s get into the meat; what are some of the best effects pedals for experimental guitarists?